Camp Trusted Parents

 Due to our camper's various diagnoses and capabilities, groups are carefully created to ensure a healthy setting for growth and fun.
 We want our campers to make lasting friendships and to be placed in an environment that allows them to do so.

-Camp Trusted Parents campers are from diverse ethnic, socioeconomic, and religious backgrounds.
+As an all inclusive summer camp, Camp Trusted Parents campers are from diverse ethnic, socioeconomic, and religious backgrounds.
 Please feel free to contact us if you have questions about whether or not Camp Trusted Parents would be a good fit for you child at [email protected].